 Pupil-level absence data is collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
-We compare our attendance data to the national average and with other schools in our Trust and share this school linked Trustees.
+We compare our attendance data to the national average and with other schools in the Trust and share this School linked Trustees.

-Each month, our Attendance team complete a monthly return with the Local Authority Attendance Officer from the Access and Inclusion School Attendance Team to identify patterns in attendance and to highlight any cases causing particular concern.
+Each month, the Attendance team complete a monthly return with the Local Authority Attendance Officer to identify patterns in attendance and to highlight any cases causing particular concern.

-The school Attendance Officer reports weekly/termly data to the Senior Attendance Leader through an Attendance Report including information on attendance of the whole school, individuals and key groups of children.
+The Attendance Officer reports weekly/termly data to the Principal/Vice Principal through an Attendance Report including information on attendance of the whole school, individuals and key groups of children.